 The latest Forbes Billionaires List puts the total number of billionaires globally at 2,755.
 Some of those on the list made their fortunes through inheritance, but research from Wealth X has found that the majority of billionaires are actually self-made, clocking in at 68% of the total.
+If you want to become a millionaire (or billionaire), it will certainly take some time and effort, but is well worth it.

 The ones that are often the most publicised in the West are understandably those in America.
 It’s no wonder, when some of the world’s most high-profile companies, such as the likes of Apple and Amazon, are based in the US.
 Likewise, most of our media in the West comes from America.
 That’s why in this article I will share some stories of self-made billionaires who are based outside of the Anglosphere, in the hopes that it might inspire other prospective entrepreneurs from all over the world.